Facebook: Instant messaging

 Facebook Messenger is an instant messaging service and software application.
 It began as Facebook Chat in 2008, was revamped in 2010 and eventually became a standalone mobile app in August 2011, while remaining part of the user page on browsers.
 Complementing regular conversations, Messenger lets users make one-to-one and group voice and video calls.
 Its Android app has integrated support for SMS and "Chat Heads", which are round profile photo icons appearing on-screen regardless of what app is open, while both apps support multiple accounts, conversations with optional end-to-end encryption and "Instant Games".
 Some features, including sending money and requesting transportation, are limited to the United States.
 In 2017, Facebook added "Messenger Day", a feature that lets users share photos and videos in a story-format with all their friends with the content disappearing after 24 hours; Reactions, which lets users tap and hold a message to add a reaction through an emoji; and Mentions, which lets users in group conversations type @ to give a particular user a notification.

+In April 2020, Facebook began rolling out a new feature called Messenger Rooms, a video chat feature that allows users to chat with up to 50 people at a time.
+In July 2020, Facebook added a new feature in Messenger that lets iOS users to use Face ID or Touch ID to lock their chats.
+The feature is called App Lock and is a part of several changes in Messenger regarding privacy and security.
+On October 13, 2020, the Messenger application introduced cross-app messaging with Instagram, which was launched in September 2021.
+In addition to the integrated messaging, the application announced the introduction of a new logo, which will be an amalgamation of the Messenger and Instagram logo.

 Businesses and users can interact through Messenger with features such as tracking purchases and receiving notifications, and interacting with customer service representatives.
 Third-party developers can integrate apps into Messenger, letting users enter an app while inside Messenger and optionally share details from the app into a chat.
 Developers can build chatbots into Messenger, for uses such as news publishers building bots to distribute news.
+Businesses like respond.io, Twilio, and Manychat also used the APIs to develop chatbots and automation platforms for commercial use.

 The M virtual assistant (U.S.) scans chats for keywords and suggests relevant actions, such as its payments system for users mentioning money.
 Group chatbots appear in Messenger as "Chat Extensions".
 A "Discovery" tab allows finding bots, and enabling special, branded QR codes that, when scanned, take the user to a specific bot.